gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 myself when the broom topples over with a clatter, stand it up again, put the lock on the front gate back together, and hurry away.

-The moon has just peeked over the horizon by the time I reach Sehdie's.
-As an unmarried daughter, Sehdie's room is in the section between the public and private courtyards, one floor up, with a single window looking out on the world.
+The moon is peeking over the horizon by the time I reach Sehdie's.
+As an unmarried daughter, her room is in the section between the public and private courtyards, one floor up, with a single window looking out on the world.
 Her aunt wouldn't even have allowed her the window once she started to fill out, but for once her father stood up for her.
 "It has been her room since she was born.
 She can stay there if she wants," he said, and wouldn't budge.
 I don't think he ever really got over his wife's death, or knew what to do with his daughter.

 When Vurt wants to talk to Sehdie he climbs a lemon tree three houses away, walks along a dividing wall, pulls himself up onto a stable, jumps to their neighbor's roof, and jumps again to catch a beam so he can get onto hers.
 Not being Vurt, I took a few moments earlier to stow a ladder beside the stable.
-It has paint and tar spattered on its rungs, just the sort of thing a trusting carpenter or glazier might leave in a nice neighborhood if she was coming back the next day to finish a job.
+It has paint and tar spattered on its rungs, just the sort of thing a carpenter or glazier might leave in a nice neighborhood if she was coming back the next day to finish a job.
 I don't look particularly tradesmanlike, and it's the middle of the weeping night, but I hang my pack on a peg near the stable door, pick up the ladder, and walk as casually as I can into the narrow alley that runs between Sehdie's house and her neighbor's.

 A few moments and a bruised knee later, I'm face to face with a peach-colored shutter.
 It is nicely made, fitted instead of glued, and very locked.